snakemode/ably-space-game/README.md

 ## How is this going to interact with Ably?

-- Gonna send a message to the Ably hub
+- The game publishes message "commands" to an Ably channel
-- It's gonna trigger at thing on IFTTT
-- The player gets to respond to the triggered thing

 ## Building the game